 At Holy Trinity CE Academy, governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.safeguarding and promoting the welfare of the pupils/children in our care and will take any reasonable action to safeguarding their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tyneside Safeguarding Children Board procedures and inform the Contacts and Referral Team, Children's Safeguarding or police of our concern.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tyneside Safeguarding Children Partnership arrangements and inform the Integrated Safeguarding Intervention Team or police of their concern.